Technology

 First Utility

-First Utility also offers smart meters to most of its customers, although it said that lack of connectivity can make it impossible to install smart meters in some areas.
-First Utility now provides an in-home display with your smart meter which gives a summary of your energy use and account balance, in real time.
-It also has an app and My Energy tool through which you can see your daily energy consumption and monthly bills.
+First Utility also offers smart meters to most of its customers and has now installed 130,000 of them.
+But it said that lack of connectivity can make it impossible to install smart meters in some areas.
+It plans to start offering SMETS2 meters in the first half of 2018.

+First Utility now provides an in-home display with your smart meter.
+The display gives a summary of your energy use and account balance, in real time.
+It also has an app and My Energy tool - these let you see your daily energy consumption and monthly bills.

 Ovo Energy

-Ovo has installed over 100,000 smart meters to its customers.
-It will get in touch with customers when their area is eligible, but you can also book in an installation online.
+Ovo has installed over 660,000 smart meters to its customers.
+It will get in touch with customers when their area is eligible, but you can also book an installation online.
+It says it’s beginning SMETS2 trials ‘in the coming weeks’.

 SSE

-SSE has installed over 400,000 smart meters so far and provides an IHD which lets customers see their energy use in pounds and pence, kWh or CO2 generated.
+SSE has installed more than half a million smart meters so far and provides an in-home display.
+This lets customers see their energy use in pounds and pence, kWh or CO2 generated.
 You can set targets for your energy use and traffic lights tell you if you’re on track.

 At the moment, SSE cannot install smart meters for some customers in high-rise flats, whose homes have thick walls, gas and electric meters which are placed far apart, or where there is no network connection.